 Though our various retreats differ in nature, they all make time for moments of prayer, camaraderie and brotherhood, group discussion, and individual reflection.
 It is our conviction as a Jesuit school that God can be found in all things.
 Prep’s retreat program helps our students along the path when it comes to finding “the extraordinary in the ordinary.”

-Our program, which consists of retreats for all four-years of students, is peer-led, meaning that it’s the students that guide most of our retreat activities.
+Our program, which consists of retreats for all four-years of students, and is peer-led, meaning that it’s the students that guide most of our retreat activities.
 Freshmen participate in Ignite early in the school year, so they can become acquainted with the Prep mission.
 Sophomores participate in Koinonia, Juniors in Kairos, and Seniors in Emmaus.

 The Ignite Retreat is a one-day retreat that introduces freshmen to the Jesuit mission and community of Saint Peter’s Prep.
-More than 80 juniors serve as “Big Brothers,” leading the retreat and serving as mentors to the freshmen throughout their first year at Prep.
+More than 50 juniors serve as “Big Brothers,” leading the retreat and serving as mentors to the freshmen throughout their first year at Prep.
 All freshmen are required to attend Ignite, which, in addition to acquainting students to Prep’s Jesuit traditions, also helps them come to better know themselves, their family and friends, and God.
-The Ignite Retreat is a joint project of the Office of Campus Ministry and the Office of Student Life.
-For more information, please contact Mr. Anthony Locricchio, dean of student life, or Mr. John Dougherty, director of campus ministry.
+The Ignite Retreat is a joint project of the Office of Campus Ministry and the Office of Student Life’s Big Brother Program.
+For more information Ms. Susan Woolever, Director of Campus Ministry.

-The Koinonia Retreat is a one-day program for the sophomore class which happens six times throughout the year.
+The Koinonia Retreat is a mandatory one-day program for the sophomore class which happens six times throughout the year.
 “Koinonia” is a Greek word meaning “fellowship” or “communion,” and was used to describe the earliest Christian communities.
 The retreat is a chance for sophomores to reflect on their experience of the Prep brotherhood, and to discover how each individual member is an important part of our community.
 Retreatants will reflect on these themes through small group discussions, interactions with senior and adult leaders, and participation in a team-building challenge course (safe, fun, and accessible to students of any level of physical ability).
-All sophomores must attend Koinonia before the end of the year; registration will open over the summer.
-For more information, please contact Mr. Ryan O’Connell, assistant director of campus ministry
+All sophomores must attend Koinonia before the end of the year.
+For more information, please contact Ms. Susan Woolever (firstname.lastname@example.org).

 An optional, four-day retreat for juniors, Kairos is an opportunity for students to reflect on God’s presence in their everyday lives.
 “Kairos” is a Greek word meaning “God’s time,” and during the retreat students have a chance to step outside of their normal routine and become more aware of how much they are loved by God and others.
 The retreat is led by a team of adult and senior leaders.
-Registration will open over the summer.
-For more information, please contact Mr. John Dougherty, director of campus ministry.
+For more information, please contact Ms. Susan Woolever (email@example.com).

 The first Emmaus Retreat occurred in the winter of 1978, creating a tradition that continues at Prep today.
 A voluntary weekend retreat for seniors, Emmaus gives students a chance to reflect on where God has been present on their journey through Prep, much like the disciples on the road to Emmaus (Luke 24:13-35).
 Led by seniors and adults, Emmaus offers students the opportunity to fully appreciate the gifts of their “road,” and to prepare for what lies ahead after graduation.
-Registration will open over the summer.
-For more information, please contact Mr. John Dougherty, director of campus ministry.
+For more information, please contact Ms. Susan Woolever (firstname.lastname@example.org).